Trekking in Pelion: A wonderful adventureBACK TO NEWS

 Once the summer residence of the Gods, Pelion is nowadays an iconic destination for the discerning travellers: One that seamlessly blends mountain and sea; untamed nature with picture perfect architecture; luscious orchards with wild forests; the Aegean’s mystique with the serenity of Pagasitikos Bay.

 Pelion is a four seasons’ destination; and the best way of getting acquainted with its fantastically diversified scenery is on foot.
-What’s more trekking in Pelion is ideal for all sorts of nature lovers: Aspiring, amateur or experienced sportsmen and women, young and old, families with children, couples in love, boisterous groups of friends…The only thing they need to share in common is their love of nature and a sense of adventure!
+What’s more trekking in Pelion Greece is ideal for all sorts of nature lovers: aspiring, amateur or experienced sportsmen and women, young and old, families with children, couples in love, boisterous groups of friends…The only thing they need to share in common is their love of nature and a sense of adventure!
+Discover the diversity of natural landscapes and immerse into the grace of the Gods, by exploring thrilling trails when trekking in Pelion Greece.

 Bask in nature’s beauty by going trekking in Pelion